275-251-Great Vocals

 Writer/Composer: Terry Britton / Graham Lyle (1984)

-Her 2nd song on our list was an astounding departure from the fast-paced R&B hits and her rocking selections from movies.
-She takes her hard, edgy, emotional voice, slows it down and re-invents her style with a bonafide R&B / Soul / Pop classic.
+Her 2nd song on our list was an astounding departure from the fast-paced R&B hits and her Rocking selections from movies.
+She takes her hard, edgy, emotional voice, slows it down and re-invents her style with what’s become a bonafide R&B / Soul / Pop classic.
 This was one of the biggest hits of the 1980s and her career, securing her place as one of the greatest Soul singers from the 1960s through the 2000s.
 Described as “a vocal powerhouse with an electrifying stage presence,” only adds to her status as the “Queen of Rock.”
-She thought this song would not be a hit—Wow!
+She initially thought this song would not be a hit—Wow!
 Was she ever surprised…Truly Spectacular!

 https://youtu.be/oGpFcHTxjZs?si=RyKG9-lw6NqY8a4Y